iremkapucuoglu/p4b-website/content/en/competences-overview.md

 1. Lorem ipsum dolor sit amet, consectetur
 2. Lorem ipsum dolor sit amet, consectetur
 3. Lorem ipsum dolor sit amet, consectetur

+_Lorem ipsum_, or _lipsum_ as it is sometimes known, is dummy text used in laying out print, graphic or web designs.
+The passage is attributed to an unknown typesetter in the 15th century who is thought to have scrambled parts of Cicero's _De Finibus Bonorum et Malorum_ for use in a type specimen book.
+It usually begins with:

 ![](/images/bastien-nvs-qysbqek0bts-unsplash.jpg)